 Vagator Beach

-Best for: Wining, dining and a hint of history
+Best for: Wining, dining and history

 Vagator is a serene yet lively beach that offers the best of both worlds.
 Sink your feet into its soft, golden sands, or enjoy a short stroll to one of many nearby cafes and restaurants.
-There are a few popular attractions nearby too, including Chapora fort, built by the Portuguese in the 17th century and offering soothing sea views.
+There are a few popular attractions nearby, too, including Chapora fort, built by the Portuguese in the 17th century and offering soothing sea views

 Cavelossim Beach